Nass2912/JsTheWeirdParts/README.md

                 let a = 4 + 3 * 5
                     Since multiply has precedence level 13 and addition level 12, it means that 3 * 5 will be executed first and returned the value 15 and then 4 will be added to that 15 to return 19 total

+                But if we did
+                let a = (4 + 3) * 5
+                since (...) has higher precedence, 4 + 3 will be executed first then the multiplication will be carried out to give 35

+                Crazy right!